 - In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- In a large bowl, beat together the sugar, peanut butter, and butter until creamy.
+- In a large bowl, beat together the sugar, peanut butter, and butter until creamy, 2-3 minutes.
 Beat in the vanilla and egg.
 Gradually beat in the flour mixture.
 Stir in 3/4 cup peanut butter cups.

 - Spread the batter into the pan.
 Gently press the remaining 1/4 cup peanut butter cups into the top of the batter.
 Bake 15-18 minutes or until a toothpick comes out clean.
 Cool completely before cutting.